 The question is: Are we going to turn our heads and pass by them on the other side of the road?
 South Dakota has been walking by them on the other side of the road since 2014, walking by with healthcare in hand but not shared with those in need.
 [Thanks to Sister LynnMarie Welbig for some of this wording.]

 - - - What about the funding?

 As other states are finding to their great advantage, Medicaid expansion is a really good deal for South Dakota.
-At its core, Medicaid expansion costs are split between DC and South Dakota: In general, they pay 90%, we pay 10%.
+Medicaid expansion costs are split between DC and South Dakota: In general, they pay 90%, the state pays 10%.
 But it gets even better: SD is offered a big bonus for expanding Medicaid.
-The fiscal note on Amendment D indicates that only $4 million in state funds could get health coverage to over 40,000 South Dakotans for all the total first 5 years of Medicaid expansion!
+The state's fiscal note on Amendment D indicates that it will take only $4 million in state funds to get health coverage to over 40,000 South Dakotans for all the total first 5 years of Medicaid expansion!

 38 states have done this, and not one has quit!
 Every state has found the investment is worth it!
 We have been missing out.
 Since 2014, South Dakota has refused a total of over two Billion much needed healthcare dollars and the healthcare it would have brought, including support to health facilities, especially rural ones.
 We’ve missed out on the funds AND on the healthcare AND on the justice.

 injustice in healthcare is the most shocking and inhumane.”